3 Tools DIYers Will Use Around the House All the Time

 These are awesome little fasteners to use in your shop, garage, basement, office and all over your house.
 And if you’ve got these Velcro brand industrial hook-and-loop fasteners at the ready, you’re going to invent ways to make them work for you.
 They stick really well to just about everything and the hook portion of the fastener is really rigid, helping them stick tight to the loop portion.

-You’re going to be glad you have a few of these on hand and will be surprised at what kinds of uses you’ll come up with for them, and for about $8 for a pair of 4”x2” strips or 10 oval shapes, it’s easy to buy a few packages.
+You’re going to be glad you have a few of these on hand and will be surprised at what kinds of uses you’ll come up with for them.